wangpuup/assist_dy/README.md

 ## Using Assist

-Assist works in several stages: data prepation, optional acoustic model training and training and testing the acquisition model.
+Assist works in several stages: optional data prepation, optional acoustic model training and training and testing the acquisition model.
 Each of these stages uses a recipe for a specific model and database.
 The recipe contains configuration files for the all components and defines all